Kimia Ghaderi Violin Studio

 Contact me for more detailed information about my teaching and studio policies and to arrange a meeting.

 Kimia Ghaderi has over ten years of experience teaching students of all ages in private, group, chamber, and orchestral settings.
 She is a fully registered Suzuki Method teacher, having received long-term training in all ten units with Kimberly Meier-Sims at the Cleveland Institute of Music.
-She has taught in many programs, including Interlochen Center for the Arts Summer Program, the Rainey Institute’s El Sistema Program, the Sato Center at the Cleveland institute of Music, Houston Public Schools, and the Cleveland School of the Arts.
-She is currently a faculty member of Baldwin Wallace University Community Music School and maintains an active private studio in South Euclid, OH.
+She has taught in many programs, including Baldwin Wallace University’s Community Music School, Interlochen Center for the Arts Summer Program, the Rainey Institute’s El Sistema Program, the Sato Center at the Cleveland institute of Music, and the Cleveland School of the Arts.
+She is currently maintains an active private studio in South Euclid, OH.